Skip to content

 Capacity and accommodation reality

 Two patterns repeat.
-Compact single-keep castles sleep the wedding party in restored period rooms within the walls, suiting parties of 20 to 30 staying on site.
-Larger estates spread accommodation across the keep, towers, and outbuildings, sleeping 50 or more for a fuller weekend-long stay.
+Compact single-keep castles sleep the wedding party in restored period rooms within the walls, suiting a smaller group staying on site.
+Larger estates spread accommodation across the keep, towers, and outbuildings, sleeping enough for a fuller weekend-long stay.

 On-site bedrooms usually house the immediate family and wedding party rather than the full guest list.
 The broader count fills partner hotels and gîtes within 15 to 30 minutes by car.
 Match the sleeping cap to your wedding-party number, not the total headcount, so you are not paying for capacity you will not use.
 Our guest accommodation guide covers the overflow planning in detail.
 Our wedding cost guide breaks down the budget.